mynttt/UpdateTool/README.md

 - cache-imdb.json - Cache for Agent
 - state-imdb.json - Set of jobs that have not finished
 - xml-error-{uuid}-{library}.log - List of files that could not be updated by the XML transform step (not important tbh, plex reads from the DB)
-- imdbupdatetool.log - Log file
+- updatetool.log - Log file

 # Usage